 3D printed car: The future of the automotive industry

-When it comes to the automotive industry, additive manufacturing is a major game changer.
+When it comes to the automotive industry, additive manufacturing is a major game-changer.
 The 3D printing technology used to be only a prototyping tool – and obviously, it still is.
 But now it’s also starting to be used in car manufacturing.
-This is the result of a global tendency in the word of additive manufacturing: this technology is now recognized as one of the main manufacturing technologies, and not just as a way to build a good proof of concept or prototype.
+You read it right, we can now build cars using 3D printing.
+This is the result of a global tendency in the world of additive manufacturing: this technology is now recognized as one of the main manufacturing technologies, and not just as a way to build a good proof of concept or prototype.
 Both customers and manufacturers start to dream of a fully 3D printed car.
 This is made possible by the ongoing improvement of 3D printing materials and technologies.
-This leads to a real boom of interest towards the innovations around the automotive industry.
+This leads to a real boom of interest in innovations around the automotive industry.
 Why is 3D printing so interesting for car manufacturers?
 What can be achieved today?
 What are the potential next steps for 3D printed cars?
 Get ready for the ride!

 Why is 3D printing a great technology for the automotive industry?